88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fr_148"></a>[XXIV](#fn_148).

-1. 'Fû indicates the free course and progress (of what it denotes):'--it is the coming back of what is intended by the undivided line.
+1. '[**Fù ䷗**](e5a48dfu.md) indicates the free course and progress (of what it denotes):' -- it is the coming back of what is intended by the undivided line.

 2. (Its subject's) actions show movement directed by accordance with natural order.
 Hence 'he finds no one to distress him in his exits and entrances,' and 'friends come to him, and no error is committed.'

-3. 'He will return and repeat his proper course; in seven days comes his return:'--such is the movement of the heavenly (revolution).
+3. 'He will return and repeat his proper course; in seven days comes his return:' -- such is the movement of the heavenly (revolution).

-4. 'There will be advantage in whatever direction movement is made:--the strong lines are growing and increasing.
+4. 'There will be advantage in whatever direction movement is made: -- the strong lines are growing and increasing.

-5. Do we not see in Fû the mind of heaven and earth?
+5. Do we not see in [**Fù ䷗**](e5a48dfu.md) the mind of heaven and earth?

 <a name="fr_149"></a>[XXV](#fn_149).
-In Wû Wang we have the strong (first) line come from the outer (trigram), and become in the inner trigram lord (of the whole figure); we have (the attributes of) motive power and strength; we have the strong line (of the fifth place) in the
+In [**Wúwàng ䷘**](e697a0e5a684wuwang.md) we have the strong (first) line come from the outer (trigram), and become in the inner trigram lord (of the whole figure); we have (the attributes of) motive power and strength; we have the strong line (of the fifth place) in the

 ###### p.
 234

 central position, and responded to (by the weak second):--there will be 'great progress proceeding from correctness; such is the appointment of Heaven.

-'If (its subject and his action) be not correct, he will fall into errors, and it will not be advantageous for him to move in any direction:'--whither can he (who thinks he is) free from all insincerity, (and yet is as here described) proceed?
+'If (its subject and his action) be not correct, he will fall into errors, and it will not be advantageous for him to move in any direction:' -- whither can he (who thinks he is) free from all insincerity, (and yet is as here described) proceed?
 Can anything be done (advantageously) by him whom the (will and) appointment of Heaven do not help?

 <a name="fr_150"></a>[XXVI](#fn_150).

-1. In (the trigrams composing) Tâ Khû we have (the attributes) of the greatest strength and of substantial solidity, which emit a brilliant light; and indicate a daily renewal of his virtue (by the subject of it).
+1. In (the trigrams composing) [**Dàxù ䷙**](e5a4a7e89384daxu.md) we have (the attributes) of the greatest strength and of substantial solidity, which emit a brilliant light; and indicate a daily renewal of his virtue (by the subject of it).

-2. The strong line is in the highest place, and suggests the value set on talents and virtue; there is power (in the upper trigram) to keep the strongest in restraint:--all this shows 'the great correctness' (required in the hexagram).
+2. The strong line is in the highest place, and suggests the value set on talents and virtue; there is power (in the upper trigram) to keep the strongest in restraint: -- all this shows 'the great correctness' (required in the hexagram).

 3. 'The good fortune attached to the subject's not seeking to enjoy his revenues in his own family' shows how talents and virtue are nourished.

 ###### p.
 235

-4. 'It will be advantageous to cross the great stream:'--(the fifth line, representing the ruler,) is responded to by (the second, the central line of [Qián(䷀)](./e4b9beqian.md), representing) Heaven.
+4. 'It will be advantageous to cross the great stream:'--(the fifth line, representing the ruler,) is responded to by (the second, the central line of [**Qián ䷀**](./e4b9beqian.md), representing) Heaven.

 <a name="fr_151"></a>[XXVII](#fn_151).

-1. 'Î indicates that with firm correctness there will be good fortune:'--when the nourishing is correct, there will be good fortune.
-'We must look at what we are seeking to nourish:'--we must look at those whom we wish to nourish.
-'We must by the exercise of our thoughts seek the proper aliment:'--we must look to our own nourishing of ourselves.
+1. '[**Yí ䷚**](e9a290yi.md) indicates that with firm correctness there will be good fortune:' -- when the nourishing is correct, there will be good fortune.
+'We must look at what we are seeking to nourish:' -- we must look at those whom we wish to nourish.
+'We must by the exercise of our thoughts seek the proper aliment:' -- we must look to our own nourishing of ourselves.

 2. Heaven and earth nourish all things.
 The sages nourish men of talents and virtue, by them to reach to the myriads of the people.
 Great is (the work intended by this) nourishing in its time!